genevaers/Community/tsc/meetings/2023/@Next_GenevaERS-TSC_MeetingMinutes.md

 - Michael Shapiro
 - Neil Beesley
 - Randall Ness

+## SUSE Linux
+From Mike Friesenegger via Slack
+"I have a couple of options in mind how GenevaERS can get access to SUSE Linux Enterprise Server for testing.
+I am interested to understand the GenevaERS requirements for testing on a Linux distribution and where the testing takes place"

 ## Administration

 Help manually resolving dependencies stopping Markdown Test build process